 - Process Safety Management | Risk Management Plan

 - Spill Prevention Countermeasures and Control

-RCP’s comprehensive O&M manuals include both company specific operations and maintenance procedures and forms and/or pipeline-specific operating procedures for transmission, gathering and gas distribution operations.
-For many clients, separating general operation & maintenance requirements from pipeline specific operating procedures and regulated equipment provides both efficiency and flexibility.
+RCP’s comprehensive Operation and Maintenance manuals include both company specific operations and maintenance procedures and forms and/or pipeline-specific operating procedures for transmission, gathering and gas distribution operations.
+For many clients, separating general operation and maintenance requirements from pipeline specific operating procedures and regulated equipment provides both efficiency and flexibility.

-- Company Specific O&M procedures can be used for all pipelines along with all pipeline information listed in the manual and would require revision with purchase or divestiture of a pipeline.
+- Company Specific Operation and Maintenance procedures can be used for all pipelines along with all pipeline information listed in the manual and would require revision with purchase or divestiture of a pipeline.

 - Pipeline Specific Operating Manuals (PSOM) are written for each independently operated pipeline or pipeline segment which includes operating parameters, construction information and listing of regulated equipment; along with normal, abnormal and emergency operations procedures specific to that pipeline or pipeline segment.